facebook/relay/website/spec/Connections.md

 the connection, returning edges before the `before` cursor, and returning at most `last` edges.

-You should generally pass the next page's `pageInfo.startCursor` for `before`.
+You should generally pass the `cursor` of the first edge in the next page for `before`.

 ## Edge order